kelanny/alx-low_level_programming/0x1E-search_algorithms/README.md

 TASK: 5.
 Big O #3
 mandatory
 What is the space complexity (worst case) of a binary search in an array of size n?

+TASK: #include <stdio.h>
+#include <stdlib.h>
+#include "search_algos.h"

+/**
+ * main - Entry point
+ *
+ * Return: Always EXIT_SUCCESS
+ */
+int main(void)
+{
+    int array[] = {
+        0, 1, 2, 3, 4, 5, 6, 7, 8, 9
+    };
+    size_t size = sizeof(array) / sizeof(array[0]);

+    printf("Found %d at index: %d\n\n", 6, jump_search(array, size, 6));
+    printf("Found %d at index: %d\n\n", 1, jump_search(array, size, 1));
+    printf("Found %d at index: %d\n", 999, jump_search(array, size, 999));
+    return (EXIT_SUCCESS);
+}

+TASK: 7.
+Jump search
+#advanced
+Write a function that searches for a value in a sorted array of integers using the Jump search algorithm

+Prototype : int jump_search(int *array, size_t size, int value);
+Where array is a pointer to the first element of the array to search in size is the number of elements in array
+And value is the value to search for
+Your function must return the first index where value is located You can assume that array will be sorted in ascending order If value is not present in array or if array is NULL, your function must return -1 You have to use the square root of the size of the array as the jump step.
+You can use the sqrt() function included in <math.h> (don’t forget to compile with -lm) Every time you compare a value in the array to the value you are searching for, you have to print this value (see example)

+TASK: 8.
+Big O #5
+#advanced
+What is the time complexity (average case) of a jump search in an array of size n, using step = sqrt(n)?